 Corrections Corporation of America (CCA) and GEO Group, which have profited heavily from contracts with Immigration and Customs Enforcement (ICE) to lock up undocumented immigrants — including mothers and children seeking asylum from Central American countries — are predicting more such contracts at the state and federal level in 2015.

-GEO Group also reported, during the call, that its $36 million expansion of the immigrant family jail at Karnes County to a capacity of 1,158 beds would earn the company $21 million in 2015.
+GEO Group also reported, during the call, that its $36 million expansion of its immigrant family jail in Karnes County, Texas, to a capacity of 1,158 beds would earn the company $21 million in 2015.

-The recent court order to limit detention of asylum-seeking families is a victory for immigrant-rights advocates in an American Civil Liberties Union (ACLU) class-action lawsuit on behalf of asylum-seeking mothers and children from Central America who have fled violence, including rape and death threats, and are currently incarcerated in jails such as the ones at Karnes and Dilley.
-Despite the decision, though, advocates warn that the injunction isn’t likely to slow the expansion of such private family detention camps.
+The recent court order to limit detention of asylum-seeking families is a victory for immigrant rights advocates in an American Civil Liberties Union (ACLU) class-action lawsuit on behalf of asylum-seeking mothers and children from Central America who have fled violence, including rape and death threats, and are currently incarcerated in family jails.
+Despite the decision, though, advocates warn that the injunction isn’t likely to slow the private jails’ expansion.

 “The ACLU ruling is a terrific first step, but it doesn’t necessarily mean that the government can’t detain families for other reasons.
 They just can’t use [deterrence] justifications,” said Bob Libal, executive director of the Austin-based Grassroots Leadership, which works to end for-profit incarceration.

 Representatives from Grassroots Leadership pointed out that the Obama administration can continue to incarcerate asylum-seeking families from Central American countries by suggesting the families are a threat to national security.